yemikifouly/Roadmap/nlp_team/README.md

 Here are some of the main SyferText features we are working on currently:

-1. Perform the first encrypted federated training of a logistic regression model on two remote datasets (subsets of SST-2). *(Before March 19th 2020)*
+1. PyGrid integration.

-2. Validate that such concurrent training on two datasets can boost performance compared to pretraining on one and fine tuning on the other. *(Before March 19th 2020)*
+2. Validate that such concurrent training on two datasets can boost performance compared to pretraining on one and fine tuning on the other.

-3. The ability to add the trained model to a pipeline of models that operate an a document. *(Before March 19th 2020)*
+3. The ability to create word embedding from multiple private datasets.

-4. The ability to dump/load a language model with all of its pipes to/from disk. *(Before May 13th 2020)*
+4. The ability to dump/load a language model with all of its pipes to/from disk.

 ## Events